King Curly: An Explanation.

 Which leads us now to the release of 'The Fall & Rise'.
 A consolidation project featuring a collection of new and old songs as well as some remixes - all guided by the fickle tastes of the fans who know the music and sent their requests via the web.

 Prognosis for the future: that’s a hard one.
-I sense a hardening of the arteries and a thickening of fatty tissue around the soul that I worry might be the beginning of the end.
+While making Night Parrots, I sensed a hardening of the arteries and a thickening of fatty tissue around the soul that I worry might be the beginning of the end.
 The other night, as I prowled about the house turning off lights – I realised I was no longer scared of the dark.
 On the contrary: it was somehow comforting – and I wondered if I’d become the very thing I used to fear lurked there.

 But I have been known to overdramatise - and for the record, it must be noted that recent years have unexpectedly blessed me with a beautiful young family, plus six chickens and as much pie as I can eat - It would be a sin to complain.